fogus/blog/posts/2011/09/08/10-technical-papers-every-programmer-should-read-at-least-twice.md

 Because of these constraints I will have missed some great papers, but for the most part I think this list is solid.
 Please feel free to disagree and offer alternatives in the comments.

+[^writing]: Apart from a spectacular ear for music, Mr. Feathers is also a fount of wisdom, including this gem from the linked post: "When I first started writing, one of the pieces of advice that I heard was that you should always imagine that you are writing to a particular person."

+[^design]: Design is a vastly overloaded term, but it’s the best word that I can think of.
+Suggestions for something better?

 A Visionary Flood of Alcohol
 -----------------------------

-#### Fundamental Concepts in Programming Languages [(link to paper)](https://github.com/papers-we-love/papers-we-love/blob/master/plt/fundamental-concepts-in-programming-languages.pdf?raw=true)
+#### Fundamental Concepts in Programming Languages [(link to paper)](https://github.com/papers-we-love/papers-we-love/blob/master/plt/fundamental-concepts-in-programming-languages.pdf)
 **by Christopher Strachey**

 Quite possibly the most influential set of lecture notes in the history of computer science.
 Left and Right-values, Parametric and Ad-hoc polymorphism were all defined in this paper.
 Much of the content may already occupy your mind, but the sheer weight of the heady topics assembled in one place is stunning to observe.